Renton, Washington: 21st-century redevelopment

 The city government has encouraged redevelopment of industrial areas around Downtown Renton and near Southcenter since the 1980s.
-The first IKEA in the Pacific Northwest opened in Renton in 1994.
+The first IKEA in the Pacific Northwest opened in Renton in 1994 at a former Boeing building; the original building was replaced by a new store on the same site in 2017.
 The former Longacres horse-racing track was redeveloped in the 1990s to support offices for Boeing and the Federal Reserve Bank, which moved from its Seattle building.
 Port Quendall, a land parcel in north Renton, is home to the Virginia Mason Athletic Center (VMAC), housing the Seattle Seahawks Headquarters and training facility that opened in August 2008; before then, the Seahawks trained in Kirkland.

 In the mid-1990s, Renton undertook a major redevelopment effort to revitalize its downtown core, which had declined in commercial prominence since the opening of the Southcenter Mall in Tukwila in 1968.
 The many car dealerships that had previously occupied the center of downtown Renton were encouraged through economic incentives to relocate to a newly created auto sales zone close to the I-405/SR-167 interchange.
 In place of the old dealerships downtown, a new transit center and parking garage were built in partnership with King County Metro.
 The transit center is surrounded by several multi-family residential buildings and a small town square named Piazza Park, which hosts a weekly farmers' market.

 Centered on former Boeing Co. property near the south shore of Lake Washington is a 68 acre residential and commercial development named The Landing.
 To the north of the Landing, a hotel and office development on the lakefront called Southport has been developed at the site of the former Shuffleton power plant, which was demolished in 2001.
 A 347-room hotel operated under the Hyatt Regency brand opened in June 2017.

+In 2017, Bosa Development announced plans to build five residential towers between 16 and 23 stories at Quendall Terminals, a Superfund site in Renton on the shore of Lake Washington.
+The proposal was never formally approved by the city government, which had permitted six-story buildings on the site, and was dropped in 2024.